-Regular aspirin use ten or more years ago associated with increased risk of type of age-related macular degenerationDecember 18th, 2012 in Medications /
+Regular aspirin use ten or more years ago associated with increased risk of type of age-related macular degenerationDecember 18, 2012 in Medicine & Health / Medications

 Among nearly 5,000 study participants, regular aspirin use reported ten years prior was associated with a small but statistically significant increase in the risk of neovascular age‑related macular degeneration, according to a study in the December 19 issue of JAMA.